Awful/Awful.app/README.md

 And in the Xcode workspace itself you'll find:

 * `SmilieExtractor`, an iOS app that takes `showsmilies.webarchive` and extracts resources for both Smilie Keyboard and Smilie Stickers.
 To update smilies, first save a fresh `showsmilies.webarchive` from the Forums, then run `SmilieExtractor`, then look at `scale-stickers`.

+### Loading fixtures into the app and/or working offline

+If you've stashed some .html files from the Forums, you can load those into a debug build of the app.
+And if you forgot to stash some, you're in luck: we've stashed some as test fixtures.
+See [FixtureURLProtocol](Core/Networking/FixtureURLProtocol.swift) for more info.

 ## Contribute